 - ISO/IEC 42001 — Our approach to AI system management follows the structure of an AI management system, including defined scope, risk assessment, and operational controls.

-- EU AI Act — AIPMO's advisory systems would be classified as limited-risk or minimal-risk under the EU AI Act's risk-based approach.
-We apply transparency obligations voluntarily, including clear disclosure that users are interacting with AI systems.
+- EU AI Act — AIPMO's advisory chat and site assistant would be classified as limited-risk or minimal-risk systems under the EU AI Act's risk-based approach.
+We apply transparency obligations voluntarily, including clear disclosure that users are interacting with an AI system, and Aidan identifies itself as an AI assistant when asked.

 - OECD AI Principles — We align with the OECD principles of transparency, explainability, accountability, and human-centered values in our design and operation.